oomph-lib/oomph-lib/README.md

-## How to run demo driver codes (and how to modify them when working on coding exercises)
+## How to run demo driver codes (and how to modify them when working on coding exercises, say)

 The best way to get started with `oomph-lib` is to explore some of the demo-driver codes.
 Many of these codes are explained in great detail in the associated [tutorials](https://oomph-lib.github.io/oomph-lib/doc/example_code_list/html/index.html) which typically end with a few exercises that encourage you to modify the code.